click on the menu below to navigate this site

 A friendly gargoyle.

 Poor Julia had to drive into the city of Lisbon.
-She did a great job as usual.
+She did a great job, as usual.
 But the GPS (NAV Chica) failed us once again and did not find the exact location of our hotel.
-So Julia circled the car around the hazard filled streets and eventually found it.
-But because of the crazy roads and unintelligible signs Julia ended up parked in front of the hotel in the wrong direction.
-I left to check us in and while I was away Julia was accosted by two hostile hotel staff.
+So Julia circled the car around the hazard-filled streets and eventually found it.
+But because of the crazy roads and unintelligible signs, Julia ended up parked in front of the hotel in the wrong direction.
+I left to check us in, and while I was away, Julia was accosted by two hostile hotel staff.
 Each barked at Julia to move the car.
-In the end she lost her cool and told them in no uncertain terms to pull their heads in (well something like that).
-Once they realized we were checked in they changed their attitudes and could not be more helpful and polite to poor Julia.
+In the end, she lost her cool and told them in no uncertain terms to pull their heads in (well, something like that).
+Once they realized we were checked in, they changed their attitudes and could not have been more helpful and polite to poor Julia.

 Goodbye Portugal Video